 Behavioral targeting: Internet users leave behind a trail of data when they surf the web.
 You can use automated marketing platforms to pursue new customers based on the products and services they’ve bought in the past.

 Metrics to Measure

 When you display programmatic banner ads, there are a variety of metrics to keep in mind.
 These are the metrics you’ll measure to determine whether your current strategy is working or if it’s time to make some adjustments.

 Running a successful automated ad campaign means keeping a close watch on metrics such as website traffic, ad impressions, clicks, conversions, fraud and safety, cost-per-action, revenue, and bounce rate.
 By knowing how many people are interacting with your ads, you’ll be able to make more informed business decisions.
 A programmatic display solution helps gather and analyze this data so you can focus on other projects.

-How do you create a programmatic display advertising campaign that’s effective, compelling, and cost-effective for your business?
+How do you create an advertising campaign that’s effective, compelling, and cost-effective for your business?
 Here are a few best practices to keep in mind:

-- Real-time bidding (RTB): Commonly used in programmatic display advertising, this type of bidding allows advertisers to place bids on ad space in real-time.
+Real-time bidding (RTB): A common type of bidding, RTB allows advertisers to place bids on ad space in real-time.
 It’s a fast-paced process that you use to pay for ads based on impressions.

 Demand side platform (DSP): A DSP is a type of platform that buys and manages ads for you online.